 I Want To Marry You Cookie Dough Bars are chocked full of chocolate chips, white chocolate chips, peanut butter chips, oats, and pecans.
-There’s a little bit of everything in there, no wonder people tend to get romantic around them.
+This recipe has no raw egg or raw all-purpose flour, so it’s safe to eat!

 My chocolate chip cookie dough bars were so popular I couldn’t help but dream up variations…I have an obsessive brain like that.
 These I Want To Marry You Cookie Dough Bars are every bit as good, if not better than the first.